-The safest and most effective COVID-19 vaccine will not restore our way of life unless it reaches the arms of the population.
-Australians will be offered a COVID-19 vaccine to help protect their families against coronavirus, and to build an effective COVID-19 vaccination program, researchers need to develop knowledge around the best way to communicate with the public about new vaccines and policies.
+Australians were offered a COVID-19 vaccine to help protect their families against coronavirus, and to build an effective COVID-19 vaccination program, researchers needed to develop knowledge around the best way to communicate with the public about new vaccines and policies.

-Coronavax uses qualitative interviews and social media analysis to explore Western Australians’ concerns, motivations and information needs regarding COVID-19 vaccination.
-A summary of findings from the Coronavax Project will be communicated with State and Commonwealth Government employees and stakeholders through a series of open discussions.
-These sessions aim to shape the COVID-19 vaccination rollout, ensuring important community concerns are taken into account.
+Coronavax used qualitative interviews and social media analysis to explore Western Australians’ concerns, motivations and information needs regarding COVID-19 vaccination.
+A summary of findings from the Coronavax Project was communicated with State and Commonwealth Government employees and stakeholders through a series of open discussions.
+These sessions aimed to shape the COVID-19 vaccination rollout, ensuring important community concerns were taken into account.

-This project is a joint initiative of The University of Western Australia, home to the VaxPol Lab, and the Wesfarmers Centre of Vaccines and Infectious Diseases, based at Telethon Kids Institute.
+This project was a joint initiative of The University of Western Australia, home to the VaxPol Lab, and the Wesfarmers Centre of Vaccines and Infectious Diseases, based at Telethon Kids Institute.

-The project seeks to build dialogue between the community and government to uncover the conditions necessary for high uptake of the vaccine.
+The project aimed to build dialogue between the community and government to uncover the conditions necessary for high uptake of the vaccine.

 Our collaborators and funding partners

 Study examines spread of COVID vaccine information online

 A UWA study has established how rumours of alleged adverse events were spread around the world during the first months of the COVID-19 vaccine roll-out.Read more

 We need to go easy on COVID vaccine coercion to get doubters back in the mainstream